viktorteren/Seto/README.md

 Seto: a software for Transition System decomposition based on theory of regions
 ========================

-Part of code is based on PBLib (a fork of MiniSAT 2.2), NetworkX and CUDD package.
+Part of code is based on PBLib (a fork of MiniSAT 2.2), NetworkX and CUDD packages.

-Tested on Ubuntu 22.04.1 LTS
+## Key principles:
+- Creation of Petri Nets from Transition Systems
+- Decomposition of Transition Systems into sets of  interacting State Machines
+- Decomposition of Transition Systems into sets of interacting FCPNs
+- - Decomposition of Transition Systems into sets of interacting ACPNs (under developing, may present bugs)

+## Supported extensions

+Input extensions: .g .sg .ts

+Output extensions: .dot .g .aut

 ## Required software (and how install it):
 - g++